 Developing Rapid, Cost-effective Methods for Evaluating Coastal Biodiversity and Resilience (2018-2019)

-Once the methodology is refined, the project team will test these techniques along mangrove shorelines, in collaboration with the World Wildlife Fund.
-After obtaining permission to use UAS by the Belize government, the team will travel to Belize with the necessary aircraft systems and sensors to image mangrove shorelines.
+Once the methodology was refined, the project team tested these techniques along mangrove shorelines, in collaboration with the World Wildlife Fund.
+After obtaining permission to use UAS by the Belize government, the team traveled to Belize with the necessary aircraft systems and sensors to image mangrove shorelines.

 Summer 2018 – Spring 2019

 Alexandra E. DiGiacomo, Clara N. Bird, Virginia G. Pan, Kelly Dobroski, Clarie Atkins-Davis, David W. Johnston, Justin T. Ridge.
 "Modeling Salt Marsh Vegetation Height Using Unoccupied Aircraft Systems and Structure from Motion."
 2020.
 Remote Sens 12:2333.

 2020.
 Remote Sens.
 12:2333.Developing Rapid, Cost-effective Methods for Evaluating Coastal Biodiversity and Resilience (poster by Kelly Dobroski, Claire Atkins-Davis, Alexandra DiGiacomo, Virginia Pan, David Johnston, Stephen Roady, Justin Ridge, presented at Bass Connections Showcase, Duke University, April 17, 2019)